GusMuche/homebridge-zipabox-platform/README.md

 server_ip     | Local ip of your Box : format 192.168.0.1 - do not add http or port <br>OR "remote" - see below -
-debug         | (Optional) If true the console will display tests informations refresh       | (Optional) Time for forced refresh of the status (in seconds)<br>(see Remarks) reset         | (Optional) If true the plugin will try to rebuilt all accessories
+debug         | (Optional) If true the console will display tests informations refresh       | (Optional) Time for forced refresh of the status (in seconds)<br>(see Remarks) reset         | (Optional) If true the plugin will try to rebuilt all accessories <br> from config.json

 Please note the lower and upper case of the parameters.